valancej/documentation/_basic/languages-frameworks/dart.md

 ## Frameworks And Testing

 As dart currently doesn't have a default way to run your tests you can use exactly the same command to run those tests as you would on your local machine.
-Note that almost all tools that do not require root access for custom machine configuration will install and run without issue on Codeship.
+Note that almost all tools for custom machine configuration will install and run without issue on Codeship.

 ### Browser testing